dojo/docs/dojox/atom/io/Connection.rst

       dojo.require("dojox.atom.io.model");
       dojo.require("dojox.atom.io.Connection");

-      //This function performs some basic dojo initialization and will do the load calling for this example function initSimpleAtom () {
+      // This function performs some basic dojo initialization and will do the load calling for this example function initSimpleAtom () {
         var conn = new dojox.atom.io.Connection();

         conn.getFeed("{{dataUrl}}dojox/atom/tests/widget/samplefeedEdit.xml",
           function(feed) {
-           //Emit both the XML (As reconstructed from the Feed object and as a JSON form. var xml = dojo.byId("simpleAtomXml");
+           // Emit both the XML (As reconstructed from the Feed object and as a JSON form. var xml = dojo.byId("simpleAtomXml");
            xml.innerHTML = "";
            xml.appendChild(dojo.doc.createTextNode(feed.toString()));